Is CI/CD Integration with Mobile App Testing possible?

 There is no point in automating mobile app CI CD pipeline unless there is a high-quality testing and build approval workflow built alongside.
 Implementing CI/CD with automated testing provides many advantages over conventional workflows.
 Some of them are:

-• When setting up a CI/CD pipeline, you will automatically have to identify the critical components of the development process and shed all the necessary steps which means that your process is tightly knit and well-defined.
+• Well-defined process: When setting up a CI/CD pipeline, you will automatically have to identify the critical components of the development process and shed all the necessary steps which means that your process is tightly knit and well-defined.

 Before we discuss tools and techniques to achieve such a setup, let us briefly cover some crucial parameters on which the choices depend.